 - Use it for a sweet and sour stir-fry.
 Saute garlic and ginger in a splash of oil then add thinly sliced chicken breast.
 Stir-fry for a few minutes until chicken is almost cooked.
 Remove chicken with a slotted spoon and stir-fry veggies.
-Return chicken to the pan, add a generous scoop of Pineapple Habanero Pepper Jelly, a tablespoon of rice vinegar and soy sauce, to taste.
+Return the chicken to the pan, add a generous scoop of Pineapple Habanero Pepper Jelly, a tablespoon of rice vinegar and soy sauce, to taste.
 Serve with rice and a sprinkle of cashews.

 - For a super fun and gourmet PB&J substitute this Pineapple Habanero Pepper Jelly instead of regular jelly!

-Pick up a pineapple, a few habaneros, an orange bell pepper and a box of Certo next time you’re grocery shopping.
+Pick up a pineapple, a few habaneros, one orange bell pepper and a box of Certo next time you're grocery shopping.
 Give this Pineapple Habanero Pepper Jelly recipe a try.
-Whether you’re or long time jam/jelly maker or you’ve never attempted it, I think you’ll be thrilled with the results!
+Whether you're or long time jam/jelly maker or you've never attempted it, I think you'll be thrilled with the results!